apache/treasurer-site/content/pages/investment_policy.md

 and thus has a longer time horizon and a substantially different risk profile than the Operating Reserve.
-In all instances, donor intent shall be respected when decisions are rendered concerning the investment or expenditure of donor restricted funds.
+In all instances, donor intent shall be respected when decisions are rendered concerning the investment or expenditure of donor-restricted funds.
 If a donor, in the gift instrument, has directed that appreciation not be spent, The Apache Software Foundation shall comply with that directive and consider it when making decisions regarding the management and